 “Growing up, I was frequently exposed to the injustices of the criminal justice system.
 When I was mugged, police officers tried to pressure me into accusing the wrong person—because they needed more evidence to lock him up for other charges.
-This is unacceptable.
-We need accountability.”
+We must have greater accountability in law enforcement to make our communities safer.”

 In Congress, I will:

 - Fight to end the war on drugs and reduce sentencing for nonviolent drug offenders.
-I will treat drug addiction like a medical issue, not a crime, because it is.
+We must treat drug addiction like the medical issue it is, not a criminal justice issue.

 - Support the rehabilitation and reentry of formerly incarcerated individuals, by supporting job training and prison education programs.

-- Take human and sex trafficking seriously here in TX-22.
+- Prioritize ending human and sex trafficking here in TX-22.

-- Fight for greater accountability in county jails and make sure incarcerated individuals are treated with respect and dignity.
+- Fight for greater accountability in county jails and respect for the human rights of incarcerated individuals.

 - Work to end the government’s practice of contracting with for-profit detention centers.